awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.logging.md

       /var/log/cloud-init.log
 ```

-Add this text to a file with the \.config extension to your source bundle under a folder named `.ebextensions`:
+Add this text to a file with the `.config` file name extension to your source bundle under a folder named `.ebextensions`\.

 ```
 ~/workspace/my-app